 Instant Baja: How we built the track

-Content creation is a different story with a motion simulator than with a static race frame (or even a normal motion simulator with restricted range and response time compared to the 401).
+Content creation is a different story with a racing simulator than with a static race frame (or even a normal motion simulator with restricted range and response time compared to the 401).
 We wanted to make sure that drivers could experience the jarring jumps and long slides that define off-roading, and to take advantage of the unique capabilities of our motion systems.

 Track creation started with sketches and multiple run-throughs of various layouts.
 In the end, we settled on a tight, twisting canyon section to show off the handling of the truck, followed by a 'reward' for the drivers for getting through it: A long, straight blast down a desert track filled with ruts and jumps.
 It's not so much you can't go flat out, but it's more than enough to punish mistakes severely!